 - All submissions should be written for a general audience: readers include academics, waste managers, artists, and the interested public.
 Pieces should be written at a grade 8 level so the widest number of people with a range of first languages can read the blog.
 Use readability raters like Readability Score or Microsoft Word’s built-in readability feature.

-- Posts need to state their thesis in the first few sentences.
+- Posts must state their thesis/argument/conclusion in the first few sentences.
 The slow buildup characteristic of academic articles is not appropriate for a blog post.
 Instead, blogging is closer to the format of journalism.
 The stakes, problem, and/or reason someone would read the article should be stated immediately.

 - Titles should state the punchline or finding, rather than just the topic (ex, “Recycling is not good for the environment” rather than “An overview of recycling”).